nwdigitalradio/n7nix/docs/DRAWS_IMAGE_UPDATER.md

 ## How to update an existing image

+* First read notes from Xastir wiki [If you already installed the binary version](http://xastir.org/index.php/HowTo:Raspbian)
+  * Describes how to save your maps

 ### Get the lastest script versions

 * Get the current version of the image updater script.